All Episodes

 He's an utter incompetent.

-Um he's going and giving these statements to to congressional investigators in public hearings.
+He's going and giving these statements to congressional investigators in public hearings.

-I mean, it's one of the things normal people hate about um, and as you know, I'm a big fan of of police and investigators, but about prosecutors where they uh, you know, publicly try someone, get their name muddied up in the media, and never actually bring charges.
+I mean, it's one of the things normal people hate about, and as you know, I'm a big fan of police and investigators, but about prosecutors where they publicly try someone, get their name muddied up in the media, and never actually bring charges.

-I mean, okay, the uh they're they're they're hysterical right now about Trump um asking Comey or and more comey telling telling Trump um that he was not personally under investigation.
+I mean, okay, they're hysterical right now about Trump asking Comey and or Comey telling Trump that he was not personally under investigation.

 Is he never allowed to fire the FBI director because he can never find out whether he's being personally investigated?

-Well, tell that to the guy that's sitting in jail because he took six pictures inside of a submarine uh for crying out loud.
+We'll tell that to the guy that's sitting in jail because he took six pictures inside of a submarine for crying out loud.

-For a year he's he's in jail, and she moved the entire site, you know, so to avoid congressional oversight in a mom and pop shop bathroom and deleted 33,000 emails.
+And she moved the entire site, you know, to avoid congressional oversight in a mom-and-pop shop bathroom and deleted 33,000 emails.

 Now, these are not felonies.